rg-wood/salt-lion/README.md

 #### Survival

-You gain a bonus equal to the level of this talent for rolls to related to wilderness survival, wilderness journeys or hunting.
+You gain a bonus equal to the level of this talent for rolls to related to wilderness survival and navigating the wilds.

 #### Trade